 As part of the Expedited Process, the Company will assess whether any System Modifications are required for interconnection, even if the project passes all of the applicable Screens.
 If the needed modifications are minor, that is, the requirement can be determined within the time allotted through the application fee and any internal studies, then the modification requirements, reasoning, and costs for these minor modifications will be identified and included in the executable Interconnection Service Agreement.

-If the requirements cannot be determined within the time and cost allotted in the initial review and any internal studies, the Company may require that the project undergo Supplemental Review to determine those requirements.
+If the requirements cannot be determined within the time and cost allotted in the initial review and any internal studies, the Company may require that the project undergo a Supplemental Review that determines System Modifications, but does not require review of the Supplemental Review Screens A-C as described in Figure 1, Note 8.
+The Company will provide a Supplemental Review Agreement (Exhibit D).
 The time allocated for Supplemental Review is a maximum of 30 hours of engineering time.
 In all cases, the Interconnecting Customer will pay for the cost of modifications as discussed in Section 5.0.

-Assuming all applicable Screens are passed, Company sends within 10 Business Days the Interconnecting Customer an executable Interconnection Service Agreement, which will include a quote for any required System Modifications and/or reasonable Witness Test costs, and a construction schedule for any required System Modifications.
+Assuming all applicable Screens are passed and System Modifications have been determined in accordance with Section 3.3(c) above, if applicable, the Company sends, within 10 Business Days, the Interconnecting Customer an executable Interconnection Service Agreement, which will include a quote for any required System Modifications and/or reasonable Witness Test costs, and a construction schedule for any required System Modifications.

-If one or more Screens are not passed, the Company will provide a Supplemental Review Agreement (Exhibit D).
-If the Interconnecting Customer executes the agreement, the Company will conduct the review within 20 Business Days.
-If the Supplemental Review determines the requirements for processing the application through the Expedited Process including any System Modifications, then the Company will offer the Interconnecting Customer a Conditional Approval to Interconnect, which will include an executable Interconnection Service Agreement that identifies System Modification requirements, reasoning, and costs for these modifications as defined in Section 5.0, as well as a construction schedule for such modifications If the Supplemental Review does not determine the requirements, it will include a proposed Impact Study Agreement as part of the Standard Process which will include an estimate of the cost of the study.
+If one or more Screens are not passed, the Company will provide a Supplemental Review Agreement (Exhibit D); however, the Interconnecting Customer may elect to go directly to an Impact Study in the Standard Process.
+If the Interconnecting Customer executes the Supplemental Review Agreement, the Company will conduct the review within 20 Business Days.
+If the Supplemental Review determines the requirements for processing the application through the Expedited Process including any System Modifications, then the Company will offer an executable Interconnection Service Agreement that identifies System Modification requirements, reasoning, and costs for these modifications as defined in Section 5.0, as well as a construction schedule for such modifications.
+If the Supplemental Review does not determine the requirements, it will include a proposed Impact Study Agreement as part of the Standard Process which will include an estimate of the cost of the study.
 Even if a proposed project initially fails a particular Screen in the Expedited Process, if Supplemental Review shows that it can return to the Expedited Process then it will do so.
 Supplemental Review includes up to 30 hours of engineering time.

-If an Interconnection Application fails the Supplemental Review, the Company shall provide, in writing, the specific Screens that the Application failed, including the technical reason for failure, and the data and the analysis supporting the Supplemental Review the Company shall provide the Interconnecting Customer the option to participate in a Supplemental Review results meeting.
+If an Interconnection Application fails the Supplemental Review, the Company shall provide, in writing, the specific Screen(s) that the Application failed, including the technical reason for failure, and the data and the analysis supporting the Supplemental Review the Company shall provide the Interconnecting Customer the option to participate in a Supplemental Review results meeting.
 Within 5 Business Days of the Interconnecting Customer’s request for a Supplemental Review results meeting, the Company shall contact the Interconnecting Customer and offer to convene a meeting at a mutually acceptable time to review the Supplemental Review screen analysis and related results to determine what modifications, if any, may permit the Facility to be connected safely and reliably without requiring the Interconnection Application to be reviewed in the Standard Process, including conducting an Impact Study.